vdo89/iam-demo-aks-cnpg-keycloak-midpoint/README.md

     directly instead of relying on `spec.features.enabled`.
 Leaving the old flag in place makes the container exit with `health is an unrecognized feature`, which surfaces as a CrashLoopBackOff in Argo CD.
-The current Keycloak Operator release still injects `health` into `KC_FEATURES` whenever the list is empty, so the manifest pins `spec.features.enabled` to a harmless feature (`token-exchange`) to force the operator to stop requesting the removed flag.
+The current Keycloak Operator release still injects `health` into `KC_FEATURES` whenever the list is empty, so the manifest pins `spec.features.enabled` (and the raw `KC_FEATURES` environment variable) to a harmless feature (`token-exchange`) to force the operator to stop requesting the removed flag.
 If you upgrade the image again and the health endpoints disappear, review the upstream release notes for the replacement environment variable or CLI flag before adjusting the feature list.

   - The manifest pins Keycloak to **26.0.8** because 26.0.0 fails to start once build-time options such as `kc.db` or `kc.health-enabled` diverge from what was baked into the optimized image, which is exactly the case for this